 base_path/event=click/date=2021-04-01/hour=01/f1.json, the hour column is ignored.
 To capture information for new partition columns, set

-_rescued_data by default when the schema is being inferred.
+_rescued_data by default as the schema is inferred.
 You can rename the column or include it in cases where you provide a schema by setting the option

 The JSON and CSV parsers support three modes when parsing records:

 rescuedDataColumn, data type mismatches do not cause records to be dropped in

 FAILFAST mode.
 Only corrupt records are dropped or throw errors, such as incomplete or malformed JSON or CSV.
 If you use

 badRecordsPath when parsing JSON or CSV, data type mismatches are not considered as bad records when using the

 rescuedDataColumn.
 Only incomplete and malformed JSON or CSV records are stored in